rubendal/Sm4sh-Calculator/README.md

 * Move angle can be inverted horizontally to visualize launching opponents to the left
 * X-axis can represent a surface to show traction and bouncing effects when no stage is selected
 * Add legal stage layout with platforms and blast zones with physics (Collision, traction along surfaces, bounce off a surface angle calculation)

+Depending on the character launched you would need to increase the X and Y coordinates of the opponent hit, depending on their hit animation, for example most of the time on Puff you should add +4 to Y while on Dedede +2 on Y, meanwhile Cloud doesn't need this increase for an accurate result

 ## Move Search
 http://rubendal.github.io/Sm4sh-Calculator/movesearch.html